-My studio requires students to practice a minimum of 30 minutes every day with weekly progress reports, weekly listening to music for their instrument with evaluations, semester auditions and recitals.
-I require students to video record each practice session so I can verify practice time as well as provide suggestions to maximize efficiency.
+My studio expects students to practice a minimum of 30 minutes every day, listening to music, semester auditions, and recitals.
+I ask students to record practice sessions through Smart Music so I can provide suggestions to maximize efficiency.
 I encourage involvement with outside music ensembles and we take field trips to watch professional musicians.
 Any student with enthusiasm is welcome in my studio!!

 I love getting to know all different students and seeing them grow.
 I look long term for satisfaction with my job, it barely feels like work.
 I get to make music daily with really cool kids, what could be better than that?!